Strech/avrora/README.md

 # Getting Started

-An Elixir library for convenient work with AVRO messages.
+An Elixir library for convenient work with Avro messages.
 It supports local schema files and Confluent® schema registry.

 Many thanks to [AvroTurf](https://github.com/dasch/avro_turf) Ruby gem for an inspiration.